etaaa/go-webhooks/README.md

 				Fields: []wh.EmbedFields{
 					{
 						Name:  "Field 1",
-						Value: "Basic text here",
+						Value: "Text here",
 					},
 				},
 			},
 		},
 	}
 	// SEND THE WEBHOOK
-	if err := wh.SendWebhook("https://discord.com/api/webhooks/../..", newWebhook, true); err != nil {
+	if err := wh.SendWebhook("https://discord.com/api/webhooks/.../...", content, true); err != nil {
 		log.Fatal(err)
 	}
 }
 ```

 ## Questions
-For any questions feel free to DM me on Discord (eta#0001).
+For any questions feel free to add and DM me on Discord (eta#0001).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)